HOSPITAL INFORMATION SYSTEM TO INCREASE EFFICIENCY AT MAIN HEALTH INSTITUTIONS IN ST. KITTS-NEVIS

 “The purpose of this HIS is to establish digitalized medical record storage in the JNF Hospital in St. Kitts and the Alexandra Hospital in Nevis,” he stated.
 “Patients who visit the … hospitals will receive personalized health ID cards combined with the appropriate software for medical information and the doctors’ notes from the surgery or consultation can be easily edited.”

-This means that information can be viewed and updated in real time by nurses as they check on patients, administer doses of medication or other related duties.
+This means that information can be viewed and updated in real time by nurses as they check on patients, administer doses of medication or other related duties, plus more when opting for the custom hospital software development services that are offered to the likes of American healthcare facilities too.

 Minister Phipps said that to date more than 3,000 cards have already been produced and that the system is designed to “protect patients’ data” and allow doctors off site to remotely view their patients medical records.